kstad21/cse15l-lab-reports/index.md

         ./911report/chapter-13.5.txt
         ./911report/preface.txt
         ```
+        - In this situation, the `grep` command, because we provided the `-l` modifier, displays the file names of line matches to "Democrat".
+For the "stuff to look through", we use a parameterized find command, which recursively searches `technical`.
     - **example 2:** search the entire `technical` directory and redirect file names that have lines matching "rna" into a file called `files-with-rna.txt`.
 Note that this is in the working directory `technical`.
         - command: `grep -l "rna" $(find -f .) > files-with-rna.txt`
         - output: we get a file containing MANY file names, including: